-The Randomizer is available on the Orbiter screen 2 and allows for randomization of the four Corners' parameters and the Corner Matrix.
+The Randomizer is available on the Orbiter screen 2 and allows for randomization of the four Corners' parameters, the Corner Matrix or both, depending on the Randomizer configuration.

 The Randomize button generates a new set of parameters for all selected Corners (and the Corner Matrix) while the Undo button reverts back to the previous state.